knpuniversity/symfony/knpu/ep5-forms/changing-validation-messages.md

 a second: we're going to use `NotBlank` a lot.
 Is there a way to customize the default message across the whole system?

-Well yea!
+Yea!
 All of these strings are passed through Symfony's translator.
 And we can take advantage of that to customize this message, even in English.

 ## Enabling the Translator

-First, in case you don't already don't have it enabled, open up `app/config/config.yml`.
+First, in case you don't already have it enabled, open up `app/config/config.yml`.
 Activate the `translator` service but uncommenting out the `translator` key under `framework`.